datagrok-ai/public/help/access/databases.md

 * Share its URL
 * Share it as a project.

 Each query output has a unique URL, which has all the information needed to recreate the query, including its parameters.
-This can be especially useful for parameterized queries, where you can embed the query output on external websites with specific parameters applied.
+This is especially useful for parameterized queries, where you can embed the query output on external websites with specific parameters applied.
 After you have executed a query, copy the URL from the address bar and share it with others.
 When this URL is accessed, a query gets re-executed, so the query output always displays the latest data.
 When the users open the report, they can still change the query parameters in the **Toolbox** on the left.

 :::note